cross

 Scope of work

-a) Scrum board: A Scrum board follows the work completed within a sprint by a Scrum team and only contains tasks from the current sprint backlog.
+A Scrum Board follows the work completed within a sprint by a Scrum team and only contains tasks from the current sprint backlog.
+In contrast, a Kanban Board is a visual tool that displays the workflow of a project and helps teams manage tasks.

-a) Scrum board: To complete a lot of Work within a single sprint, Scrum teams are allowed to simultaneously have multiple tasks in the 'Work in progress' column.
-However, ensuring that all the tasks are completed within the deadline is still essential.
+To complete a lot of work within a single Sprint, Scrum Teams are allowed to have multiple tasks simultaneously in the 'Work in progress' column.
+However, ensuring all tasks are completed within the deadline is still essential.
+On the other hand,Kanban Boards limit the number of tasks in progress to boost team productivity.

 Owners

-Board Content
+Board content

 Reports